vseryakov/backendjs/README.md

   all columns of this table are available as `req.account` object after the successful authentication where req is Express request object used in the middleware parameters.

-  *Note: secret and login can be anything, the backend does not require any specific formats so one simple trick which is done by the backend Web client is to scramble login/secret using HMAC-SHA1 and keep them in the local storage, this way the real login and secret is never exposed but the login popup will still asking for real name, see backend.js in the web/js folder for more details.*
+  *Note: secret and login can be anything, the backend does not require any specific formats and does not process the contents of the login/sectet fields*

   Example: